Tintin Forums

 The way the natives of the time acted and thought is very close to what Hergé has written.

-But the way the colonial rulers of the time acted in Congo may not have been very close to what Hergé has written.
+But the way the colonial rulers of the time acted in Congo may not have been very close to what Hergé wrote.
 Not at all.

 glendale